For information about or to register for private music instruction, contact Susan Robart at 260-481-6713 or firstname.lastname@example.org.

-Registration for private music instruction is underway for the spring/summer term running January 1 through August 31, 2015, but students may enter into instruction at any time of year.
+Registration for private music instruction is underway for the spring/summer term running January 1 through August 31, 2016, but students may enter into instruction at any time of year.
+The fall terms runs September 1 through December 31, 2016.
 Private music instruction students must register via phone or person.
 Contact Susan Robart for more information or to register at 260-481-6713.
 Returning students should contact their instructor to determine the number and length of lessons for the fall term prior to registering.

 We love to educate your kids in the arts and keep them busy!
 The Community Arts Academy has classes scheduled all year long for kids pre-K through grade 12 (and even a few options for adults!).
 To learn more about our most recent class lineup, check out these interviews, stories and photos: